awcodify/sysctl-theme/_posts/2025-05-14-new-features-in-arsxy-theme.md

 ## Conclusion

-These new features significantly enhance the user experience of sites using the Sysctl Theme.
+These new features significantly enhance the user experience of sites using the Arsxy Theme.
 By improving content discovery through related posts, enabling easy sharing, and adding powerful search capabilities, your Jekyll site becomes more engaging and user-friendly.

-We're committed to continuously improving the Sysctl Theme with features that help creators showcase their content in the best possible way while providing visitors with an optimal reading experience.
+We're committed to continuously improving the Arsxy Theme with features that help creators showcase their content in the best possible way while providing visitors with an optimal reading experience.

 Give these new features a try and let us know what you think!